 Rabbits may be cute and cuddly but they are also a destructive pest in Queensland and illegal to have as a pet.
 If pet rabbits escaped into the wild they could quickly establish a wild population that may be very difficult to control.
 Allowing rabbits to be kept as pets within the Sunshine Coast region would be a significant risk to the environment.

 Introducing and selling rabbits in Queensland is not permitted and penalties apply.
 Limited numbers of permits for domestic rabbits are only available from Biosecurity Queensland for research purposes, public display, magic acts or circuses.
 Before a permit is granted, a number of guidelines need to be fulfilled.
 Permits are not issued for any private purpose.

 If you have a pet rabbit

 Do not release your rabbit into the wild.
-Please contact council's customer service centre and arrange for the animal to be collected.
+Please contact council and arrange for the animal to be collected.

 Image courtesy of the Queensland Government's Department of Agriculture and Fisheries.

 To learn more about rabbits and why they cannot be kept in Queensland, see the Department of Agriculture and Fisheries Rabbit fact sheet.